doctorfree/nvim-lazyman/README.md

 [ "$unsupported" ] && {
   if [ "$remove" ]; then
-    for neovim in Nv Abstract Fennel Optixal Plug; do remove_config "nvim-${neovim}"
+    for neovim in Nv Abstract Allaman Fennel Optixal Plug; do remove_config "nvim-${neovim}"
     done
   else